Women in the Dominican Republic: Character

-By law, modern-day women in the Dominican Republic are equal to men in terms of rights and property ownership.
+By law, modern women in the Dominican Republic are equal to men in terms of rights and property ownership.
 Culturally, however Dominican women live under a machista tradition, where women understood and to a certain degree accepted the machismo nature of Dominican men.
-By tradition, Dominican Republic women are expected to be submissive housewives, whose role in the household include child bearing and rearing, taking care of and supporting their husbands, cooking meals, cleaning the house, and sewing.
+By tradition, Dominican Republic women are expected to be submissive housewives, whose role in the household include childbearing and rearing, taking care of and supporting their husbands, cooking meals, cleaning the house, and sewing.

 Role at work

-Many women in the Dominican Republic are 'culturally' not allowed to work.
-Women in the Dominican Republic are a significantly smaller portion of the workforce in a country that is currently the 4th largest location of free trade zones in the world.
-The average salary of a working woman in the Dominican Republic in 1990 was at US$59.00 but the unemployment rate of Dominican women is 23%.
+Many women in the Dominican Republic are culturally discouraged from working.
+They represent a significantly smaller portion of the workforce in a country that ranks as the 4th largest location of free trade zones globally.
+In 1990, the average salary of a working woman in the Dominican Republic was US$59.00, yet the unemployment rate among Dominican women was 23%.
 In rural areas, it is easier for women to find jobs but they are paid less than men.
 Many women from the Dominican Republic migrated to New York City in the United States in order to escape from the "male-dominate culture" of Dominican Republic society.
 One notable example of literature depicting the struggles of women in the Dominican Republic and their yearning for better life through education is Julia Alvarez's historical novel titled In the Time of the Butterflies, whose heroine Minerva Mirabal lived in the Dominican Republic during the reign of Rafael Trujillo.